SOLVE-NITK/vlab-phase4-mechanical/heat_transfer/exp-thermal-conductivity/round-template/experiment/aim.md

-To determine the thermal conductivity of metal rod.
+The aim is to determine the thermal conductivity of the insulating material and plot the radial temperature distribution in the cylinder.